Kerrville Folk Festival: The Grassy Hill Kerrville New Folk Competition

-A win at Kerrville carries considerable prestige in the singer-songwriter community.
-This is in part due to the peer-professional judging and the festival's long history of recognizing emerging artists who have later gone on to wider success.
-There have also been examples of notable performers who have appeared as finalists in the competition without ever earning a win.
+A win at Kerrville carries considerable prestige in the singer-songwriter community, which is in part due to the peer-professional judging and the festival's long history of recognizing emerging artists who have later gone on to wider success.
+There have also been notable performers who have appeared as finalists in the competition without earning a win.
 Artists who have performed in the competition include:

 2013 winners and finalists

-The six New Folk Winners for 2013 were among 31 songwriter-finalists who performed during the New Folk Concerts on May 25 & 26, 2013 — chosen from up to 800 submissions.
+The six New Folk Winners for 2013 were among 31 songwriter-finalists who performed during the New Folk Concerts on May 25 & 26, 2013, chosen from up to 800 entrants.

 2012 winners and finalists

 The six New Folk Winners for 2012 were among 32 songwriter-finalists who performed during the New Folk Concerts on May 26 & 27, 2012 — chosen from 800 submissions.

 2011 winners and finalists

 The six New Folk Winners for 2011 were among 32 songwriter-finalists who performed during the New Folk Concerts on May 28 & 29, 2011—chosen from 800 submissions.